Accursio Sabella's Ancestors

 ~< Back to Chart >~

 On September 7th, 8th, and 10th, church banns were read for Calogero to marry Luciana Luvaro.
 She was baptized in the mother church parish on February 9, 1616, the daughter of Raphael Luvaro and his wife Francesca Melfa, who are also parents of two other ancestors, Vita Antonina and her brother Antonino.
-(Mouse over and click on her baptism record image lower right to enlarge in a new window or tab.)
+(Mouse over and click on her baptism record middle right to enlarge in a new window or tab.)
 Nineteen year-old Calogero and 15 year-old Luciana were married at the Sciacca mother church on September 28, 1631.
-(Mouse over and click on their Latin church marriage record image left to enlarge in a new window or tab.)
-They are the parents of two female ancestors.
+(Mouse over and click on their Latin church marriage record upper left to enlarge in a new window or tab.)
+They are the parents of three female ancestors.

-Seven mother church baptism records have been found for the children of Calogero and Luciana Sutera as follows — Andreas, named after his paternal grandfather was born on the evening of November 12, 1633, and baptized the next day as Andreas Accursius; Francesca Epifania, named after her maternal grandmother was born and baptized on January 6, 1636; Caterina was born on January 25, 1639, and baptized the next day as Caterina Vincenza Accursia and may have died young; another Caterina was born and baptized as Caterina Angela on November 25, 1644, and is also an ancestor; Rosario was born on February 23, 1650, and baptized the next day as Rosario Mario Rafeal; Anna Agata was born and baptized on January 26, 1653; and Rosalia Lucia was born and baptized on the evening of December 13, 1656.
-A baptism record for ancestor Margherita could not be found, but because she was named after her paternal grandmother, she was probably their eldest daughter.
-She may even be the daughter baptized as Francesca Epifania, but called Margarita.
+Seven mother church baptism records have been found for the children of Calogero and Luciana Sutera as follows — Andreas, named after his paternal grandfather was born on the evening of November 12, 1633, baptized the next day as Andreas Accursius, and married Caterina Gagliano in 1669; Francesca Epifania, named after her maternal grandmother was born and baptized on January 6, 1636; Caterina, who was called Maria, was born on January 25, 1639, and baptized the next day as Caterina Vincenza Accursia; another Caterina was born and baptized as Caterina Angela on November 25, 1644, and she is also an ancestor; Rosario was born on February 23, 1650, baptized the next day as Rosarius Matia Rafeal, but died a few days later and was buried on Feb 26th; Anna Agata was born and baptized on January 26, 1653; and Rosalia Lucia who was born and baptized on the evening of December 13, 1656, and is also an ancestor.
+A baptism record for ancestor Margherita could not be found, but because she was named after her paternal grandmother, she may have been their eldest or second daughter.

-It is documented that both Calogero and Luciana were alive on October 23, 1661, when their daughter ancestor Margherita was married, but a burial record for Luciana could not be found.
-What was found is a mother church burial record dated December 1, 1671, for a Calogerus Sutera, who was about 66 years-old and buried in the St Dominico the Confessor church cemetery.
-(Mouse over and click on the Latin church burial record image lower left to enlarge in a new window or tab.)
+It is documented that both Calogero and Luciana were alive on January 7, 1669, when their son Andreas was married.
+There is a mother church burial record dated December 1, 1671, for a Calogerus Sutera, who was about 66 years-old and buried in the St. Dominici Convent church cemetery.
+(Mouse over and click on the Latin church burial record lower left to enlarge in a new window or tab.)
 Ancestor Calogero would have been only 61 years old at this time, but knowing that death record ages are usually an estimate, there is a good possibility that this is ancestor Calogero’s burial record.
 This burial record is brief and gives no other identifying information on it.
-Unfortunately, at this time, this is all that is known about them.
+It is also documented that Luciano was alive when her daughter ancestor Rosa was married on February 2, 1676.
+Unfortunately, burial records are missing from 1674 to 1690, so at this time, nothing else is known about them.

 ~<^>~